Geography:

 I don't know of any left in the Baltimore MD area where I live,

-The last ones I knew of were taken out-of-service about 15 years ago on Charles St in Towson.
+The last ones I know of were taken out-of-service around 1990 - they were on

 I found two signals in Hagerstown MD, at Mulberry and East.